rodriguegir/rodriguegir.github.io/_pages/about.md

 I am a Research Analyst in the European Department at the International Monetary Fund.
-I hold an MSc in Finance and Economics from the London School of Economics, a Magistère in Banking, Finance and Insurance and a BSc in Applied Economics from Université Paris Dauphine - Paris Sciences et Lettres, and spent an exchange year at Brandeis University.
+I hold an MSc in Finance and Economics from the London School of Economics, a Magistère in Banking, Finance and Insurance and a BSc in Applied Economics from Université Paris Dauphine-Paris Sciences et Lettres, and spent an exchange year at Brandeis University.

 **Research interests.** Macro-finance, sovereign debt sustainability, public